Vikings tight end T.J. Hockenson will return to practice Friday in London

 Vikings tight end T.J.
 Hockenson, pictured in April, has been out since December with a torn ACL in his right knee.
 (Elizabeth Flores/The Minnesota Star Tribune)

 Vikings coach Kevin O’Connell said T.J.
-Hockenson will travel with the team to London and will practice on Friday, opening the tight end’s 21-day window to return from injured reserve.
+Hockenson will travel with the team to London and will practice on Friday, opening the tight end’s 21-day window to be activated from injured reserve.

 Hockenson tore the ACL in his right knee against the Lions at U.S. Bank Stadium on Dec.
 24. He did not have surgery until Jan.
 29 so that damage to his MCL, which did not require repair, could heal.
 If he plays against the Lions or Rams, he will have made it back to the field in 10 months.